zerosenthal/TestRepo/serverProj/README.txt

         SYSTEM CALLS - all system calls are diverted through the CSAPP wrapper functions and return value is checked.
 In a few cases (read, etc) exceptional return values are handled in the context of normal control flow so as not to interrupt normal program behavior.
+        SIGPIPE - killing a client (CTRL-C) may interrupt a server read/write call, but the resulting SIGPIPE is supressed to prevent the server from crashing.

 KNOWN BUGS:
     -When running on the class server, cannot exceed ~50 total threads between client and server.
     -FIFO client unexpectedly more efficient than CONCUR client when running ~150 threads.
-    -Killing a client (CTRL-C) may interrupt a server read/write call, resulting a SIGPIPE which crashes the server.

 TESTING:
     Each of the following scenarios tests a particular feature of the project, with specific parameters aimed to